Interesting time capsules but some are too ‘Punch’ like for my liking.

 Milk for the Creamery

 The Peat Gatherers

 The hardship of trying to eke out an existence in rural Ireland is well illustrated in this card.
-No publisher given.
+Unknown publisher.

 An early Lawrence farm yard scene – not a Massey Ferguson in sight!